Bisons and wild horses graze on the prairie.

-- It would be easy to spend a full day or more hiking and biking in Paynes Prairie.
+- It would be easy to spend a full day or more hiking and biking.

-- If you stay in nearby Micanopy, you can also visit one of Florida’s oldest and most picturesque towns, Micanopy.
+- If you stay in nearby Micanopy, you’ll find one of Florida’s oldest and most picturesque towns.
 Here’s a Florida Rambler article on Micanopy and a historic bed and breakfast there.

 - A must-do: Visit Cross Creek, Marjorie Kinnan Rawlings home, now a state park.
 Here’s a Florida Rambler report on the spot.
 (We loved it.)
 It’s only a few miles from Paynes Prairie.

 - When visiting Cross Creek, stop for lunch or dinner at The Yearling restaurant, a Cracker cabin with live blues at night and a menu of local cuisine.

 The information in this article was accurate when published but may change without notice.
 Confirm details when planning visits.

 This page may include affiliate links from which we earn modest commissions if a purchase is made.